 - from social media channels to your website via web links,

 - from email campaigns to your social media channels via icons and links, and

 - from social media channels to email campaigns by sharing the link on social media.

-Social media also contributes greatly to off-page SEO (search engine optimization).
-Basically, based on your company’s predetermined hero keywords to use on your website and social media channels, platforms such as Facebook, Twitter, Instagram and LinkedIn can help you rank higher on the SERP (search engine results page) when people search for these hero keywords.
+Social media also contributes greatly to off-page SEO (search engine optimisation).
+Basically, based on your company’s predetermined hero keywords to use on your website and social media channels, platforms such as Facebook, Twitter, Instagram and LinkedIn can help you rank higher on the SERP (search engine results page) when people search for your hero keywords.

 So, what’s the point?

 The aim is to utilise social media in conjunction with other elements of the digital marketing ecosystem to build brand recognition, credibility and loyalty.
 Essentially, you would want to get your customers to what our digital strategist refers to as the 7th level of engagement.
 It is basically on this level where your customers are so loyal that they buy your product and brag about it on Facebook, Instagram, Twitter, LinkedIn, or whichever platform they are active on.